sekika/sekika.github.io/_posts/2025-11-21-go-linkchecker.md

 However, naive parallelization may send many requests to the same host in a short period of time, potentially overloading the server.
 The link checker introduced in this article implements a mechanism where **each host is assigned its own worker goroutine, and requests to that host are spaced out at a fixed interval**.

 This article explains how this access control is implemented in [linkchecker](https://github.com/sekika/linkchecker/blob/main/README.md) through two functions: `FetchHTTP` and `RunWorkers`.
+It is slightly different from the latest code.

 [![Go Reference](https://pkg.go.dev/badge/github.com/sekika/linkchecker.svg)](https://pkg.go.dev/github.com/sekika/linkchecker)